-- Be admitted to UMGC as a degree-seeking or eligible certificateseeking student - · Be a U.S. citizen or an eligible noncitizen - Be enrolled half-time for most federal programs Note: Audited courses, some repeated courses, credit by examination, and credits earned through Portfolio Assessment cannot be counted toward enrollment status. - Demonstrate satisfactory academic progress toward a degree or certificate according to UMGC policy
+- Be admitted to UMGC as a degree-seeking or eligible certificateseeking student - · Be a U.S. citizen or an eligible noncitizen - · Be enrolled half-time for most federal programs

+Note: Audited courses, some repeated courses, credit by examination, and credits earned through Portfolio Assessment cannot be counted toward enrollment status.

-- Have a high school diploma or General Education Development (GED) certificate - · Possess a valid Social Security number - · Register with Selective Service, if required to do so - Not be in default on any federal student loans, nor have borrowed in excess of loan limits, nor owe a refund on any grant under Title IV federal student aid programs - Not be convicted for the possession or sale of illegal drugs during the time you were receiving any type of federal financial aid
+- Demonstrate satisfactory academic progress toward a degree or certificate according to UMGC policy - Have a high school diploma or General Education Development (GED) certificate - · Possess a valid Social Security number - Not be in default on any federal student loans, nor have borrowed in excess of loan limits, nor owe a refund on any grant under Title IV federal student aid programs - Be enrolled in courses that are required for your degree or certificate program.